MESH-Research/invenio-stats-dashboard/README.md

 #### Handling failures

 If the reindexing of a particular month fails, the service will leave the original index in place and continue with the next month.
 It will log a warning and report the failure in the service's output report.
-The service will try to reindex the month again on the next run.
+The service will reset that index's bookmark to the beginning and try to reindex the month again on the next run.
+Alternately, you may manually retry the migration of a particular month by running the `invenio community-stats usage-events migrate` CLI command with its `--months` option set to the month in question and its `--event-types` option set to the event type in question.

+For more information about failed migrations and how to retry them, you can use the `invenio community-stats usage-events status` CLI command.

 #### Handling progress across migration runs

 If the service hits the maximum number of batches before a monthly index is completely migrated, it will log a warning and report the progress in the service's output report.
 The service will set a bookmark to record the last processed event id, so that the next reindexing service run can continue from that point.
 These bookmarks are stored in the `stats-community-events-reindexing` index and are set independently for each monthly index.

+If you wish to clear the bookmarks for a particular month, you can use the `invenio community-stats usage-events clear-bookmarks` CLI command with its `--months` option set to the month in question, and its `--event-types` option set to the event type in question, and the `--fresh-start` flag.

+To clear the bookmarks for all months, you can use the `invenio community-stats usage-events clear-bookmarks` CLI command.

 ### Initial aggregation of historical data